Meletius Metaxakis: Leadership of autocephalous churches

 He was Metropolitan bishop of the Church of Greece in Athens (1918–1920) as Meletius III, after which he was elected Ecumenical Patriarch of Constantinople under the name Meletius IV from 1921 to 1923.
 He served as Greek Patriarch of Alexandria under the episcopal name Meletius II from 1926 to 1935.

+As Ecumenical Patriarch, in 1921, Meletius declared that Anglican Holy Orders were valid, having preserved apostolic succession; following his statement, in 1922, the Synod of Constantinople affirmed Meletius' statement, conditionally declaring the validity of Anglican Holy Orders.
+The Living Church, an Anglo-Catholic newspaper focused on The Episcopal Church and the Anglican Communion, claimed this was, "the most momentous chapter in ecclesiastical history in a thousand years."
+As Patriarch of Alexandria, in 1930, he made the same declaration on behalf of the Greek Orthodox Patriarchate of Alexandria By 1946, the autocephalous Orthodox churches of Cyprus, Greece, Jerusalem, and Romania had also recognized the validity of Anglican Orders.

 A known supporter of Greek prime minister Eleftherios Venizelos, he served as bishop in Cyprus, until he was elected Archbishop of Athens following the abdication of Constantine I of Greece, replacing Archbishop Theocletus I, a known royalist.
 Two years later, King Constantine I was restored to the throne, Archbishop Meletius was ousted, and former archbishop Theocletus I was reinstated.
 In 1921 during the Occupation of Constantinople he was elected Ecumenical Patriarch of Constantinople.
 He resigned in 1923 following the defeat of the Hellenic army in the Greco-Turkish War in 1919–1922.

 Some years later he was elected Pope and Patriarch of Alexandria.
 He died in 1935.